 Make-up exams will coincide with the final exam unless the student proactively schedules before the exam with the instructor.
 Late work will not be accepted unless coordinated in advance with instructor.
-Two major exams will count as 60% of the final grade and a comprehensive final exam will count as 25% of the final grade.
-A daily grade consisting of special assignments, online homework will be worth 25% of the final grade.
+The midterm exam will count as 30% of the final grade and the final exam will count as 30% of the final grade.
+The Midterm and Final Exam MUST be proctored.
+A daily grade consisting of online assignments (discussions and/or drop-box assignments), homework via MyOpenMath will total to be 40% of the final grade.